harshluffy1996/539-Project-Image-Classification/README.md

 images enhanced for prediction [6].
 Plant Village Dataset: The images in this dataset covers healthy and infected leaves of crops plants of 14 different species and 26 different diseases [7].

+Introduction and Setup: Explaining the purpose and scope of the notebook.
+It includes code for importing necessary libraries and setting up the environment.

+Data Preparation: This section involves preparing the dataset for training and testing the ResNet model.
+It includes steps for loading the dataset, using PyTorch's Dataset and DataLoader classes, and applying transformations such as resizing and normalization.

+Model Architecture: The architecture of the ResNet model.
+This includes defining the layers of the neural network, specifying hyperparameters, and configuring the model for the training process.

+Training the Model: This section contains code for training the ResNet model.
+It includes the loss function, optimizer, and training loop where the model learns from the training data.

+Model Evaluation: After training, it includes steps for evaluating the model's performance.
+This involves using a validation or test dataset to assess metrics like accuracy, loss, confusion matrix, ROC curve, and AUC.

+Results Visualization: This section is dedicated to visualizing the results of the model's performance.
+This includes plotting graphs or charts to represent the accuracy, loss, confusion matrix, and ROC curves.